Veershah26/Breakout-Clone/README.md

-# Brickout-Clone
+# Breakout-Clone
-Brickout Clone Made In C
+An Atari Breakout Clone written in C for x86 machines, using OpenGL